-These resources are free to job applicants and we anticipate greatly expanding the reach of department recruiting for competitive hires.
-In addition, the department plans to utilize the Workforce Community Email List as much as possible.
+These resources are free to job applicants and we plan to continue expanding the reach of department recruiting for competitive hires.
+In addition, the department plans to continue utilizing the Workforce Community Email List on a regular basis

 Internally, department employees are made aware of opportunities via posted bulletin notices as well as a link to open opportunities as they're posted to the state's careers website.